 For years I have been intimidated by the process of making these tiny bites of creamy bliss.

-But after learning how easy it is to cook Instant Pot hard-boiled eggs, making deviled eggs was not nearly as overwhelming or time-intensive as I thought!
+But after learning how easy it is to cook Instant Pot hard-boiled eggs and air fryer hard-boiled eggs, making perfect deviled eggs was not nearly as overwhelming or time-intensive as I thought!
+Check out how to make perfect hard-boiled eggs, too!

-The ingredients that you will need for this Southern deviled eggs recipe are super easy to find.
-In fact, you probably already have most (if not all!) of them in your kitchen:
+The simple ingredients that you will need for this classic deviled eggs recipe are easy to find:

-- Mayonnaise – A regular mayonnaise, such as Duke’s or Hellman’s, is what I use.
+- Mayonnaise.
+A regular mayonnaise, such as Duke’s or Hellman’s, is preferred.
 You can also try Miracle Whip or a Paleo mayonnaise instead.

 There are a few easy ways you can do this:

-- Instant Pot – Hands down my favorite method since you can set it and forget it.
+- Instant Pot – Hands down my favorite way since you can set it and forget it.
 They’re also SO incredibly easy to peel once they’re cooked!

-- Place eggs in a steamer basket and place in an Instant Pot.
+- Put eggs in a steamer basket and place them in an Instant Pot.

-- Set pressure cooker to manual cook or pressure cook mode.
+- Set the pressure cooker to manual cook or pressure cook mode.

 - Learn more about Instant Pot hard-boiled eggs.